JOB ID: 22000295

 - Prior experience providing mental health and/or school psychology services to children and adolescents.

-- Knowledge and experience in: Psychotherapy, psychological/diagnostic assessment, and professional ethics.
+- Knowledge of and experience with psychotherapy, psychological/diagnostic assessment, and professional ethics.

-- Knowledfe and experience with clinical procedures, experience with at-risk youth, treatment plan management, and crisis intervention.
+- Knowledge of and experience with clinical procedures, treatment plan management, and crisis intervention.

-- Must have completed all graduate program requirements prior to the position start date in order to be eligible.
+- Must have completed all graduate program requirements prior to the position start date to be eligible.

-- Must provide three letters of reference at the time of application.
+- Provide three letters of reference, preferably at the time of application.

-- Must demonstrate a high degree of integrity, as all MHS Staff are considered to be role models for MHS Students.
+- Must demonstrate a high degree of integrity, as all MHS Staff are role models for MHS Students.